jbreeden/mruby-git/README.md

 ========

 The following tutorial was taken from https://libgit2.github.com/docs/guides/101-samples/ and converted to match the MRuby api.
+(Note: this is a work in progress.
+The parts present here are the parts that are implemented - though not thoroughly tested).

 Initialize the library
 ----------------------